nemerjit/nmep-hw2/WORKSHEET.md

 ## 0.1 Where would you define a new model?

-You'd define a new model in models/build.py.
+You'd define a new model in models, by creating a new .py file.

 ## 0.2 How would you add support for a new dataset?
 What files would you need to change?